Exactly Solvable Topological Phase Transition in a Quantum Dimer Model

 where $\mathbf{w}$ is a list of weights $w_e$.
 Note that the probability of $\mathcal{C}$ in \cref{eqn:weighted-RK-wavefunction} is $|W(\mathcal{C})|^2$, rather than $|W(\mathcal{C})|$ which is the standard convention in edge-weighted classical dimer model literature.
 For convenience, we use the former convention for the general construction.
-Our edge-weighted RK Hamiltonian having $\ket{\psi_{\mathbf{w}}}$ as a ground state is given by:
+The edge-weighted RK Hamiltonian having $\ket{\psi_{\mathbf{w}}}$ as a ground state when $J=V$ is given by:

 where the sum is over all the square plaquettes $p$, with $p_i$ for $i\in\{1,2,3,4\}$ denoting the four edges of $p$ taken in a clockwise order (see~\cref{fig:square-weights}).